CDRS Director and Senior Staff

 Kerri O’Connell, Project Manager

 As project manager, Kerri is responsible for managing various CDRS projects, including adhering to project timelines, troubleshooting site issues, and ensuring project goals are met.
 She coordinates the efforts of developers, management, and faculty members to keep projects on task and progressing at a steady pace.
 Kerri received her Master’s degree in Library and Information Science from Pratt Institute in 2013.
-Before becoming the project coordinator Kerri was the scholarly publishing and production intern at CDRS.
+Before becoming project manager Kerri was the scholarly publishing and production intern at CDRS.
 She has also interned at Scholastic, Inc. and Infotrieve.

 Megan O’Neill, Web Developer

 As our junior web developer, Megan codes and designs web sites and web applications.
 Prior to joining CDRS, Megan did freelance work as a web developer, worked as an intern at MacMillan Higher Education, and completed General Assembly’s Web Development Immersive.
 Megan graduated from The College of New Jersey with a B.A. in History, and a certificate from Women in Leadership and Learning (WILL).